mongodb/docs-realm/README.rst

 > [!WARNING]
 > As of September 2024, Atlas Device SDKs are deprecated.
 Atlas Device SDKs
-> will reach end-of-life and be removed on September 30, 2025.
+> will reach end-of-life and will no longer be maintained by MongoDB on
+> September 30, 2025.
 >
-> These services will reach end-of-life and be removed on September 30, 2025.
->
-> With the previously-announced GraphQL and Static Hosting deprecations, all of
-> the documentation in this repository is also deprecated.
-The documentation will
+> The documentation in this repository will be updated on a best-effort basis
-> be updated on a best-effort basis until September 30, 2025.
-After that date,
+> until September 30, 2025.
+After that date, the documentation will no longer
-> the documentation will no longer be maintained.
+> be maintained by MongoDB.

 Contribute
 ----------